Ropinirole

 Serious Side Effects

-• Hallucinations: Visual or auditory hallucinations, especially at night
+• Hallucinations: Visual or auditory hallucinations may occur, especially at night

-• Sudden Syncope: Risk of fainting due to sudden blood pressure drops when standing up
+• Sudden fainting: Risk of falls due to sudden blood pressure drops when standing up

 • Agitation or delusional symptoms